Achievements as a Journey not a Destination

 We form an opinion about someone’s appearance when we haven’t seen them in a while, or meet them for the first time.
 We do so unintentionally, but we judge by appearance.
 Sometimes the appearance of weight gain is not about diet but a diagnosis.

-DISCLAIMER: (August 28, 2022): This article a personal account posted under A Dietitian’s Journey.
+DISCLAIMER (August 28, 2022): This article is a personal account posted under A Dietitian’s Journey.
 The information in this post should in no way be taken as a recommendation to self-diagnose, self-interpret diagnostic tests, or self-treat any suspected disorder.
 It is essential that people who suspect they may have symptoms of any condition consult with their doctor, as only a medical doctor can diagnose and treat.

 The photos below are both of me.
 On the left is what I looked like when I began my personal weight-loss and health-recovery journey on March 5, 2017.
 Over the following two years, I lost 55 pounds and 12 ½ inches off my waist following a low carb, and then a ketogenic diet.
 The process was slow — agonizingly slow and in retrospect, I now know why.
 The photo on the right is what I looked like two years later, maintaining my weight loss.